Half Day

 Our tours can be customized according to your requests, and prices will be redefined for customized tours.
 For detailed information, you can reach us directly by using our email address or contact us via WhatsApp.
 We are here to assist you with detailed information and special offers!
 Email: info@bcnktravel.com Whatsapp: +90 532 425 6678

-In the morning, our tour guide will pick you up from your meeting point.
-And, we go to Ephesus.
 Ephesus was the second-largest city in the Roman Empire over 250.000 people in the 1st BC.
 Ranking only behind Rome it was the second-largest city in the world.
-Ephesus was also a harbor city.
-And, this giant city was built only with marble.
+Ephesus was the harbor city.
+This giant city was built only with marble.

 Join our expert-guided tour through the vibrant streets of Istanbul, starting with the bustling Istiklal Street – a hub of boutique shops, international stores, and cultural landmarks.
 Explore the historic area of Galata, home to the iconic Galata Tower and a rich tapestry of churches, synagogues, hospitals, and ancient walls.